Gullstrand–Painlevé coordinates: History

-Although the publication of Gullstrand's paper came after Painlevé's, Gullstrand's paper was dated 25 May 1921, whereas Painlevé's publication was a writeup of his presentation before the Academie des Sciences in Paris on 24 October 1921.
+Although the publication of Gullstrand's paper came after Painlevé's, Gullstrand's paper was dated 25 May 1921, whereas Painlevé's publication was a writeup of his presentation before the French Academy of Sciences in Paris on 24 October 1921.
 In this way, Gullstrand's work appears to have priority.

 Both Painlevé and Gullstrand used this solution to argue that Einstein's theory was incomplete in that it gave multiple solutions for the gravitational field of a spherical body, and moreover gave different physics (they argued that the lengths of rods could sometimes be longer and sometimes shorter in the radial than the tangential directions).
-The "trick" of the Painlevé proposal was that he no longer stuck to a full quadratic (static) form but instead, allowed a cross time-space product making the metric form no longer static but stationary and no longer direction symmetric but preferentially oriented.
+The trick of the Painlevé proposal was that he no longer stuck to a full quadratic (static) form but instead, allowed a cross time-space product making the metric form no longer static but stationary and no longer direction symmetric but preferentially oriented.

 In a second, longer paper (November 14, 1921), Painlevé explains how he derived his solution by directly solving Einstein's equations for a generic spherically symmetric form of the metric.

 The result, equation (4) of his paper, depended on two arbitrary functions of the r coordinate yielding a double infinity of solutions.
 We now know that these simply represent a variety of choices of both the time and radial coordinates.